mxashlynn/Parquet/README.md

 This project has two goals:

-1. To provide a foundation for games developed in C# stacks (probably FNA+Nez and Unity);
+1. To provide a foundation for games developed in C# stacks (hopefully FNA+Nez, Godot, and Unity);
 2. To provide a learning exercise for the lead developer.

 Due to goal 2, no attempt has been made to design the most elegant, effecient, general-purpose, or powerful library possible.